zbray/notes/New Notes/CSS/notes-css.md

 }
 ```

-### Semicolons
+Some CSS tips:

-Every CSS rule needs to end with a semicolon.
+- Every CSS rule needs to end with a semicolon.

-### Notes about the color attribute

-Color will apply to the color of text when applied to text elements, not the background

 ### Colors